Fraasi/Saeae/README.md

 `dresden`
 `dresden, de`
 `2935022`
-are all valid inputs for the city of Dresden in Germany
+are all valid inputs for the city of Dresden in Germany.

-**Note:** The sun and moon information are calculated using [sunCalc](https://github.com/mourner/suncalc) and might not be entirely accurate.
+**Note:** The sun and moon information are calculated using [sunCalc](https://github.com/mourner/suncalc) & [lune.js](https://github.com/ryanseys/lune) and might not be entirely accurate.

 [Latest release](https://github.com/Fraasi/Saeae/releases/latest)